mnwato/tradingview-scraper/README.md

 # Retrieve news headlines from a specific provider
 news_headlines = news_scraper.scrape_headlines(
-    provider='newsbtc',  # Specify the news provider
-    # symbol='BTCUSD',      # Uncomment and specify if needed
-    # exchange='BINANCE', # Uncomment and specify if needed
+    symbol='BTCUSD',      # Uncomment and specify if needed exchange='BINANCE', # Uncomment and specify if needed
+    # provider='newsbtc',  # Specify the news provider
+    # area='world',  # Specify the geographical area
+    # section='all',  # Specify the section of news
     sort='latest'
 )